 Thomas, of Asheville, NC, started carving at Christmas school in 2002 and has had trouble putting the knife down since.
 He has made, sold, and generously given his spoons, spreaders, santas, and beautiful pendants.

 Mary grew up on a Kentucky farm where telling stories was considered a moral failing.
 After years of confessing her storytelling sins, she finally gave into temptation and embraced her career.
 Since 1983 venues from Florida to Alaska have featured her storytelling performances and workshops – including such events as the Forest Storytelling Festival in Port Angeles, Washington, the National Storytelling Festival in Jonesborough, Tennessee, and Winter Tales in Oklahoma City.
-She expects to take delight in pondering, “What happens when a story is told well?” for the rest of her life.
-Mary’s work has been recognized with a Circle of Excellence Award from the National Storytelling Network and Jesse Stuart Award from the Kentucky School Media Association.
+Fans of The Moth Radio Hour may have heard her tell “Sweet as Pie” a true autobiographical story.
+Mary expects to take delight in pondering, “What happens when a story is told well?” for the rest of her life.
+Her storytelling has been recognized with a Circle of Excellence Award from the National Storytelling Network and a Jesse Stuart Award from the Kentucky School Media Association.
 Honors for her recordings include a Parent’s Choice Gold and a Storytelling World Winner designation for her “Sisters All. . . and One Troll” CD featuring her unique eleven-in-one multi-cultural retelling of Cinderella.
 She is the author of Kentucky Folktales: Revealing Stories, Truths, and Outright Lies, honored with both Storytelling World Winner and Anne Izzard Storytellers’ Choice Awards, published by University Press of Kentucky.
+This is Mary’s second time to teach at the Christmas Country Dance School, and she is delighted to return.
 Learn more at www.maryhamilton.info.